What is the Mobile Crisis Team (MCT)?

 In what situations do the Mobile Crisis Team respond?

-• Experiencing a current behavioral health crisis
+- Experiencing a current behavioral health crisis

-• Needs immediate assistance, a risk assessment, stabilization, or treatment due to risk of harm to self or others
+- Needs immediate assistance, a risk assessment, stabilization, or treatment due to risk of harm to self or others

-• Needs emotional support or mental health resources
+- Needs emotional support or mental health resources

-• The individual/family/caregiver is unable to cope with the immediate crisis and they have no other support in the community
+- The individual/family/caregiver is unable to cope with the immediate crisis and they have no

 Are there situations in which the Mobile Crisis Team would not respond?

-• violent or have a weapon
+- a person is violent or has a weapon

-• receiving inpatient care or is in a detention center
+- a person is receiving inpatient care or is in a detention center

 How do I contact the Mobile Crisis Team?